TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 - MongoDB database stores and keeps track of all of your open and closed positions, along with other data.
 Completely seperated from TDAmeritrade.

-- This is setup for both EQUITY and OPTIONS trading, but I have not traded OPTIONS on this as of yet.
+- This is setup for EQUITY only.

 - Program Flow Chart